hassio-addons/addon-zwave2mqtt/README.md

 **Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
 USE AT YOUR OWN RISK!_

+### Option: `config_path`

+Adding this option to override the OpenZWave config directory.
+To add for example custom configs for not supported devices.

+**Note**: You need to download the full OpenZWave db from https://github.com/OpenZWave/open-zwave/tree/1.4 and place the `config` content a persistent location like the /config directory. _We STRONGLY suggest, not to use this USE AT YOUR OWN RISK!_

 ## Embedding into Home Assistant

 It is possible to embed the Z-Wave to MQTT control panel web interface directly